ynnckth/robocode-hackathon/README.md

 # Robocode Challenge
+*Fast setup for a RoboCode hacking challenge in the Intellij IDE*

 ![Teser](doc/robocode.png)

-The goal of this repository is to have a very fast setup for a RoboCode hacking challenge in Intellij.

-## Steps required to start
+## Prerequisites

+- Intellij IDEA
+- Java 8 (tested with this version, maybe newer version works as well)
+- Coffee

+## Setup

 1. Check out the repository
 2. Make sure, that the Project SDK is configured correctly in Intellij under `File > Project Structure` (tested with Java 8)